Table of Contents

 TOTP vs HOTP

-HOTP is the original standard that TOTP was based on.
+One of the most common comparisons for TOTP is the similar-sounding HOTP.
+This is the original standard that TOTP was based on.
 The “H” in HOTP stands for Hash-based Message Authentication Code (HMAC).
 Thus, HOTP stands for HMAC-based One-time Password.
-The main difference between HOTP and TOTP is how the moving factor is calculated.
+HOTP was documented by the Initiative for Open Authentication (OATH) as RFC 4226 back in 2005.

 TOTP 2FA vs SMS 2FA